webciter/GLSLFragmentShader/README.md

 You can use all the fragment shaders from glslsandbox.com, by creating your own compatible JSON files, simply copy and paste then encode.
 Iv created a tool for this using tampermonkey it can be found at http://www.davidclews.com/viewtopic.php?f=23&p=964#p964 remember to support there project.

+A Fourm dedicated to the Fragment Shaders extracted by me http://www.davidclews.com/viewforum.php?f=180, each topic lets you download the shader json file.